jwellwood/testing-exercise1/readme.md

 ### The task

+Add the necessary tests to a project that has already been created

+### Steps

-- Add and configure necessary testing libraries
+- Add and configure necessary testing libraries (jest, react-testing-library, etc.)
 - Add jest debugging configs for VSCode
 - Add coverage configuration
 - Add snapshot tests for Material UI components